quantum9Innovation/ES.1802/src/main.typ

     subtitle: [
       "We'll only use as much category theory as is necessary.\ [_famous last words_]" --Roman Abramovich
-      #footnote[Attribution:
-        #link("https://christiansaemann.de/talksfolder/5.12.2017%20Dublin%20Institute%20for%20Advanced%20Studies.pdf")["Higher Gauge Theory: The Fundamentals"] (quote is almost certainly misattributed to a Russian oligarch instead of the algebraic geometrist who is likely responsible for it)
+      #footnote[Attribution: @samann_m5-brane_2017 (quote is almost certainly misattributed to a Russian oligarch instead of the algebraic geometer who is likely responsible for it)
       ]
     ],
     author: [Ananth Venkatesh],